Grants and Funding

 This opportunity is available to support projects in development.
 New or early investigators are encouraged to apply and will be afforded special consideration.
 The research project can be a pilot, continuation of ongoing research, or other projects that move forward clinical or translational research that furthers the CARRA mission.
 Preference will be given to research that is collaborative in nature, which leverage current CARRA network resources and/or will further develop the CARRA network.

-CARRA-AF Fellow Small Grant
+CARRA-AF Fellow Small Grant (now accepting applications)

 Applications due: March 1